About Recycle Rewards

 All Tasmanians will benefit from Recycle Rewards as it will increase recycling and decrease litter, create new jobs and economic opportunities for Tasmania.

-There will also be opportunities for charities, community and sports groups to get involved with fundraising by collecting containers, registering to receive donations of refunds from others, initiating a collection drive and applying to operate a refund point.
+There will also be opportunities for charities, community and sports groups to get involved with fundraising by collecting eligible drink containers, registering to receive donations of refunds from others, initiating a collection drive or setting up a donation point for the public to donate their eligible drink containers.

 Participating in Recycle Rewards is the rewarding way to recycle your drink containers.
-It is a great way to help keep our environment and waterways litter-free, whilst earning a 10 cent refund for every eligible container you deposit.
-Once returned, your drink containers become a valuable material for recycling.
+It is a great way to help keep our environment and waterways litter-free, while receiving a 10 cent refund for every eligible drink container you return to a refund point.
+Once returned, your eligible drink containers become a valuable material for recycling.

-The collected containers will be sorted into clean material streams and sold to recyclers in Australia and sometimes overseas where local options are not viable.
-Containers returned in Tasmanian will be made into new products including new beverage containers.
+Collected eligible drink containers will be sorted into clean material streams and sold to recyclers in Australia and sometimes overseas where local options are not viable.
+Containers returned in Tasmania will be made into new products including new drink containers.

-The process reduces waste sent to landfill and minimises litter and decreases demand for new raw materials.
+The process reduces waste sent to landfill, minimises litter and decreases demand for new raw materials.

 How is Recycle Rewards funded?

-Recycle Rewards is a product stewardship scheme, which means beverage companies pay for the 10 cent refund and operating costs, supporting the Tasmanian Government to ensure Recycle Rewards is convenient and accessible for all Tasmanians.
+Recycle Rewards is a product stewardship scheme, which means beverage companies pay for the 10 cent refund and operating costs, supporting the Tasmanian Government to ensure Recycle Rewards is convenient and accessible.

-Beverage suppliers play a part in helping to improve recycling rates and reduce the number of containers that wind up in landfill.
+Beverage suppliers play a part in helping to improve recycling rates and reduce the number of drink containers that end up in landfill.

 TasRecycle – which is responsible for managing the marketing, the financial operations, and ensuring the smooth operation of the scheme – is run on a not-for-profit basis.